jackthoene/sky130-frogger/docs/info.md

 ## How it works

-Explain how your project works
+Abcdef   Explain how your project works

 Abcdef

 ## How to test

-Explain how to use your project
+Abcdef    Explain how to use your project

 Abcdef

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+ Abcdef  List external hardware used in your project (e.g. PMOD, LED display, etc), if any

 Abcdef